VitaliiBorodii/simpleServer/README.md

     }
   }`
   4. Run 'node server':
-    4.1 `node server` or `node server --https=false` will run http server 4.2 `node server -https=true` or `node server --https=true` will run https server, but to do that you need to put 'server.key' and 'server.crt', ssl key and certificate files respectively, into config directory.
+    </br>4.1 `node server` or `node server --https=false` will run http server
+    </br>4.2 `node server -https=true` or `node server --https=true` will run https server, but to do that you need to put 'server.key' and 'server.crt', ssl key and certificate files respectively, into config directory.
     Then application will print in console which server is running, go to {http|| https}://localhost:1337/ to see the result.

 ##Client side
-There are several pages available:
+<b>There are several pages available:</b>
 #####/
   This is simple page that only have links to other pages and welcome text for logged users.
 ######/login